 The UCC internship is defined as a 2000 hour experience, of which at least 25%, or 500 hours, must be direct service or "Mental Health Therapy" as defined below.
-Be sure to document all of your hours and your specific activities in your Titanium/Medicat schedule.
-This means that if you were in the agency for 8 hours on a particular day, your Titanium/Medicat schedule needs to reflect that with appointment and activity codes that match how you spent your time.
+Be sure to document all of your hours and your specific activities in your Medicat schedule.
+This means that if you were in the agency for 8 hours on a particular day, your Medicat schedule needs to reflect that with appointment and activity codes that match how you spent your time.
 This includes all direct service, training activities, professional development, case documentation, consultation, staff meetings, and any other activity that counts toward your internship hours.
-Canceled and no-show appointments should be supplanted with what you actually did that hour.
-For example, if group therapy does not occur due to too few clients showing, your schedule should reflect that group was cancelled and you should replace that time in your schedule with whatever you did spend that time doing.
+Canceled and noshow appointments should be supplanted with what you actually did that hour.
+For example, if group therapy does not occur due to too few clients showing, your schedule should reflect that group was cancelled, and you should replace that time in your schedule with whatever you did spend that time doing.
 A summary of your hours-to-date will be provided at various points in the training year to help you track your progress and make any changes in your schedule that might be needed to ensure that you will have accumulated the necessary total hours and service delivery hours by the end of your internship.

 Do not meet with clients except during the regular business hours of the Counseling Center.
-You are also not permitted to complete any hours related to internship or UCC responsibilities after hours or on weekends.
-If you complete hours related to your own research, dissertation, or professional development, however, you should enter these hours into Titanium/Medicat as these can be counted toward your 2,000 total hours.
-Do not include these hours in your Kronos timecard at any time.
-At times, you may be asked to stay late for a crisis client or to do an evening outreach presentation after 5:00.
-When this is the case, you will need to take time off during business hours to keep your hours at no more than 40 per week.
-You will need to approve that time off through the Training Director.
+With the exception of some outreaches or the need to stay late for a crisis client, you are also not expected to complete hours related to internship or UCC responsibilities after hours or on weekends.
+If you complete hours related to your own research, dissertation, or professional development after hours, however, you should enter these hours into Medicat as these can be counted toward your 2,000 total hours.

 Prior to completing your internship exit interview, you will be asked to complete an Experience Summary Form to document all your activities in quantitative and narrative formats.
-The Training Director will provide you with a summary of your hours after July 31, 2025.
+The Training Director will provide you with a summary of your hours after July 31, 2026.

 Note: For the Internship and for licensure in Utah, you need to acquire 500 or more hours of direct client contact this year (25% of the 2000 hour total for internship).
-Based on the Utah Licensing Act definition of "Mental Health Therapy" and on the Global Cube Model, this includes remedial, developmental, and preventive interventions.
 Be aware that some U.S. states and Canadian provinces require a certain number of face-to-face psychotherapy hours for licensure.
 You are responsible for ascertaining the requirements of specific states in which you may wish to practice in the future, and for meeting those requirements.
 It is best to plan to accumulate the majority of your counseling hours during Fall and Spring Semesters, since we typically see fewer clients in the summer.
-Also, you need to consider August orientation, no-show appointments, semester breaks, University holidays, and vacations in determining how you will accumulate the required clinical and total hours.
+Also, you need to consider August orientation, no-show appointments, semester breaks,

+University holidays, and vacations in determining how you will accumulate the required clinical and total hours.